 *Note: The above link will take you to a general Online Training webpage.
 Scroll down until you reach The Maryland Youth Care Coordinator Training Series to register for and access the course.

 MD YCC Training Requirements: This document outlines the training requirements for new youth care coordinators, new youth care coordinator supervisors, and annual updates mandated by the Maryland Behavioral Health Administration (BHA).

 Biannual Training Reports: NCSMH provides updates to youth care coordination supervisors on their staff’s completion of training requirements every six months (in March and September of each year).
 To confirm completion at dates other than this, please e-mail YCCSupport@som.umaryland.edu.

 TCM Plus Referral Form: This document is a one-page fillable form to refer clients for TCM Plus services.
-This form is completed by the Youth Care Coordinator (YCC) in collaboration with the client or family recommended to receive services.
+This form is completed by the YCC in collaboration with the client or family recommended to receive services.

 TCM Plus Monthly Report: This document is a fillable document to track enrollment for monthly reporting to BHA.

 TCM Plus Bi-Annual Report: This document is completed twice a year for BHA.